Top 5 Signs It’s Time to Change Your Joint Parenting Plan

 Everyone’s life is subject to alteration, even the youngest among us.
 As your child grows older, their needs will naturally change.
 Maybe they have different school schedules or extracurriculars.
 Or, maybe there have been health changes and you’ll have medical appointments to attend.
 There are as many possibilities as there are kids, really.
 You may need to adjust your parenting plan to accommodate these changes, and the best way to do that is in writing.

-Changes in Your Work or Living Situation
+Your Work or Living Situation Changes

 Changes in your job or living situation may affect your ability to meet the terms of your parenting plan.
 If you move to a new city or state, for example, you may need to make adjustments to the parenting schedule or custody arrangements.
 The same is true of your work and work schedule.
 Ideally, changes to the agreement could be made with the full and compassionate consideration of both parents and the child’s needs.
 We know that’s not always the case, and we want to help.

-Changes in Your Co-Parent’s Situation
+Your Co-Parent’s Schedule

 If your co-parent’s situation changes, it may impact your parenting plan similarly.
 For example, if they get a new job with a different schedule, or remarry and have additional children, you may need to make some adjustments.